helisapan300-sudo/Python-boxes-optimisation/Dashboard.md

 | **Pandas** | Data manipulation and preprocessing before plotting. |

 ---
 ### 1.2.
-Data Processing Pipeline
+Data processing
 Before any visualisation, the raw data undergo some preparatory stages defined by key functions in the script:

-- **Standardisation of Dimensions (`prepare_returns`):** The dimensions of each returned item (SKU) are sorted from longest to shortest (`dim_1`, `dim_2`, `dim_3`).
+- **Standardisation of dimensions (`prepare_returns`):** The dimensions of each returned item (SKU) are sorted from longest to shortest (`dim_1`, `dim_2`, `dim_3`).
 This standardisation ensures consistent orientation when evaluating an item's fit within a given box.
-- **Box Assignment Logic (`assign_to_boxes`):** This function simulates the packing process.
+- **Box assignment logic (`assign_to_boxes`):** This function simulates the packing process.
 For each SKU, it iterates through the available boxes (sorted by volume) and assigns the item to the first, and therefore smallest—box that can accommodate it.
-- **KPI Calculation (`kpis_calculation`):** This function computes the performance indicators.
+- **KPI calculation (`kpis_calculation`):** This function computes the performance indicators.
 Notably, the average void fill is calculated as a weighted average, taking into account the quantity of each SKU.
 This ensures that high-volume items have a proportionally greater impact on the final metric, reflecting reality.

 ### 1.3.
-Data Flow and Key Variables
+Data flow and key variables
 The following table describes the main pandas DataFrames created and transformed throughout the script:

 | DataFrame | Description | Origin & Purpose |